PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 **************

-The hellaPHY OTDOA firmware subsystem consists of a binary library (delivered in binary object code format), and the adaption layer (delivered as source code as part of the nRF Connect SDK).
+The hellaPHY OTDOA firmware subsystem consists of a binary library (delivered in binary object code format), and the adaptation layer (delivered as source code as part of the nRF Connect SDK).
 The diagram below shows an overview of the hellaPHY OTDOA firmware subsystem in a typical application.

 .. image:: images/otdoa-fw-arch.drawio.png